- Python Basics

 print("Hey!\nHow are you?")

-# I'm a single-line comment of Python # print("Hey!\nHow are you?") print("Comment Tutorial in Python Programming") # I'm also a single-line comment of Python
+# I'm a single-line comment in Python # print("Hey!\nHow are you?") print("Comment Tutorial in Python Programming") # I'm also a single-line comment in Python

-You saw, how the statement:
+You saw how the statement:

 print("Hey!\nHow are you?")

-print("Enter a Number: ") # input() converts entered value into string, by default a = input() print("Enter another Number: ") b = input() # int() converts string to integer a = int(a) b = int(b) sum = a+b print("\nSum =", sum)
+print("Enter a Number: ") # input() converts the entered value into a string by default. a = input() print("Enter another Number: ") b = input() # int() converts a string to an integer. a = int(a) b = int(b) sum = a+b print("\nSum =", sum)

-print("Enter a Number: ") input() converts entered value into string, by default a = input() print("Enter another Number: ") b = input() int() converts string to integer a = int(a) b = int(b) sum = a+b print("\nSum =", sum)
+print("Enter a Number: ") input converts the entered value into a string by default. a = input() print("Enter another Number: ") b = input() int() converts a string to an integer. a = int(a) b = int(b) sum = a+b print("\nSum =", sum)

-Multi-line Comment in Python
+Multi-line comment in Python

-Multi-line comment is a comment that is written or expanded in more than one line or multiple lines.
-In Python, for multi-line comment, we use """ (triple quotes) or ''' (triple apostrophe).
+A multi-line comment is one that is written or expanded on multiple lines rather than just one.In Python, for multi-line comments, we use """ (triple quotes) or ''' (triple apostrophe).
 For example:

 ''' This is a multi-line comment in Python ''' print("Hey\nHow're You?") """ This is also a multi-line comment in Python """

-If you run the above Python code, then you will see the following output on your output screen.
+If you run the above Python code, then you will see the following output on your output screen:

 The above program can also be written as: